Placing Material on Course Reserves

 - Professors can opt to provide the library with a textbook that will be processed and added to the Course Reserve collection for the duration of the semester.

-- Electronic Reserves - digitized readings posted to a course Blackboard site
+- Electronic Reserves - digitized readings posted to a course Brightspace site

 You can submit a reserve request by either filling out an online request or by bringing items directly to the Library Services desk.